 Install Elasticsearch

-You must integrate P4 Search with Elasticsearch.
+After you have set up your P4 Server, you can install Elasticsearch.
 Elasticsearch is the engine used for indexing, searching, and analyzing data.
+To learn more, see About Elasticsearch.

-• The hardware requirements for indexing your data will depend on both the quantity and the type of data you have.
+• Make sure you meet the hardware requirements for indexing your data.
+These will depend on both the quantity and the type of data you have.
 Text, 2D images, and 3D models are all handled differently in the back end.
+See Index throughput.

-P4 DAM may support different versions of Elasticsearch.
-For the Elasticsearch version that P4 DAM supports, see the P4 DAM Administrator Guide.
+P4 DAM and P4 Search might support different versions of Elasticsearch.
+To learn more about supported services in P4 DAM, see the P4 DAM Administrator Guide.

+Install Elasticsearch